Heterogeneity-induced lane and band formation in self-driven particle systems: Simulation results

 \subsection{Preliminary experiment}

 We first present single simulation histories of the two-species system with the two heterogeneity models Eq.~\ma\ and Eq.~\mb.
-We simulate the evolution of the agents using the collision-free model\cite{Tordeux2016} for given heterogeneity indexes $h_s$ on the parameters related to the agent speed, namely the desired speed and the time gap parameters (see Sec.~\ref{meth} for details on the setting of the model parameters).
+We simulate the evolution of the agents using the collision-free model\cite{Tordeux2016} for given heterogeneity indexes $\delta_s$ on the parameters related to the agent speed, namely the desired speed and the time gap parameters (see Sec.~\ref{meth} for details on the setting of the model parameters).
 Successive snapshots of the system are presented in Fig.~\ref{fig2}.
 The evolution of the system with the static heterogeneity model Eq.~\ma\ is shown in the left panels while the evolution with the dynamic heterogeneity model Eq.~\mb\ is displayed in the right panels.
 The bottom panels provide the evolution of the order parameters for lane and band formation.
-We observe fast formation of lanes within the first heterogeneity model, while bands emerge with the second model.
-The order parameters converge after a transient phase to stationary performances with lanes or bands where they are polarised to one or zero.
-The duration of the transient states is approximately 40 seconds of simulation.
-Note that the duration of the transient states varies from a simulation to another but the system systematically converges to a stationary state with lanes or bands.
-Similar performances are observed when using the social force model instead of the collision-free model (see Fig.~S1 in the Supplementary Materials).
-Here, the heterogeneity of the two parameter settings $\mathbf p_1$ and $\mathbf p_2$ and corresponding index $h_s$ are relatively high.
-Reducing the heterogeneity index can result in a longer transient phase or even no formation of lanes and bands.
-We may expect that lanes and bands progressively emerge as the heterogeneity index increases.
-This is however not the case.
-As described in the next section, we observe in stationary states an abrupt phase transition from disorder states to order states with lanes or bands as the heterogeneity index increases.
+We observe fast formation of two lanes by agent type within the first heterogeneity model, while two bands emerge with the second model.
+The parameter settings are statically attributed to the agent type for the model defined by Eq.~\ma.
+Thus, the segregation also involves the parameter setting.
+In contrast, the parameter setting depends on the type of the agent in front for the model defined by Eq.~\mb.
+This results in four bands according to the parameter settings.
+Note that further simulations with larger systems may describe more lanes and bands with different sizes.

-\addpl[5]{ { $t=#1,\qquad\bar v=#2,\qquad \Phi_L=#3,\qquad \Phi_B=#4$}\\[1mm] \\[3mm]}
+\addpl[5]{ { $t=#1,\quad~\bar v=#2\text{\,m/s},\quad~ \Phi_L=#3,\quad~ \Phi_B=#4$}\\[1mm] \\[3mm]}